Creating a new model for procuring software development services

 The solution

 Chris and Robert designed the marketplace around a single principle: make vendors prove they can do the work before they get the contract.
-Instead of submitting written proposals, vendors built working software using openFDA as the data source — giving evaluators direct evidence of each vendor’s design, development, and delivery capability.
-This “show, don’t tell” approach made it possible to distinguish between vendors who understood agile and those who could actually execute it.
+Instead of submitting written proposals, vendors built working software using openFDA as the data source.
+Evaluators saw direct evidence of each vendor’s design, development, and delivery capability.
+The “show, don’t tell” approach made it possible to distinguish between vendors who understood agile and those who could actually execute it.

-The challenge also exposed how procurement rules had been playing into the vendor lock-in problem.
-A public-domain contracting clause ensured that all deliverables — code, data, and documentation — remained government-owned.
-This meant agencies could switch vendors or bring work in-house without losing access to what had already been built — a deliberate structural safeguard against the lock-in dynamics the challenge section describes.
+A public-domain contracting clause closed the lock-in trap that procurement rules had quietly enabled.
+All deliverables — code, data, and documentation — remained government-owned.
+Agencies could switch vendors or bring work in-house without losing access to what had already been built.
+The clause was a deliberate structural safeguard against the lock-in dynamics the challenge section describes.

-Making a better evaluation method wasn’t enough if agencies couldn’t actually use it.
-The marketplace combined the BPA under GSA’s IT Schedule 70 with ready-to-use solicitation templates, performance work statements, and oral evaluation guides — giving agencies everything they needed to run a procurement in weeks rather than months.
+A better evaluation method only mattered if agencies could actually use it.
+The marketplace combined the BPA under GSA’s IT Schedule 70 with ready-to-use solicitation templates, performance work statements, and oral evaluation guides.
+Any agency could now run a procurement in weeks rather than months.
 The contracting infrastructure turned a promising approach into something any agency could adopt without reinventing it from scratch.

 The results